 You will not have to remove the hopper cover again, just the bottom panel.
 However, it will be easier to complete the changeover if you are able to lay the grill on its side.

 Check out my post on how to replace a Traeger induction fan.

 Traeger Auger and Auger Motor Replacement

-Now, even if the auger is the cause of your control panel blowing a fuse the auger motor may actually be fine, the auger its self may simply be blocked.
-The most common cause for this is water (rain) got into the hopper.
-The grill pellets absorbed the water, expanded and jammed the auger.
+Now, even if the auger is the cause of your control panel blowing a fuse, the auger motor may actually be fine, the auger itself may simply be blocked.

 Once unjammed, before you purchase a new auger motor, connect it back up to the control panel and try again.
 You may find after inserting a new fuse into the control panel, you’re good to go!